A warm and dry home can help keep you and your whānau healthy over winter, but for some, the cost of having a cosy house might break the bank.

 Many homes in New Zealand are damp, cold and unhealthy.
-In winter, they are an average of 6°C below the World Health Organization’s recommended minimum indoor temperature of 18°C. A cold and damp home can increase the risk of respiratory illnesses such as asthma and serious chest infections.
+In winter, they are on average 6°C below the World Health Organization’s recommended minimum indoor temperature of 18°C. A cold and damp home can increase the risk of respiratory illnesses such as asthma and serious chest infections.

-Here are some simple top tips to keep your home warm and dry without breaking the bank:
+Here are some simple tips to keep your home warm and dry without breaking the bank:

 1. Insulate your house